MicrosoftDocs/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 1. Create an application account in Microsoft Entra ID for your service.
     1. Sign in to the Azure portal.
     2. Select Microsoft Entra ID in the left-hand navigation.
-    3. Select the `App registrations` tab.
+    3. Select **App registrations**.

-    4. In the drawer, select `New application registration`.
+    4. Select **New registration**.

-    5. Enter `mytokentest` as a friendly name for the application, select `Web App/API`.
+    5. Enter `mytokentest` as a friendly name for the application.
+    6. Leave the default selection for supported account types which can use the application.
+    7. Select **Register** at the bottom.
     6. Don't need SIGN-ON URL, provide anything: `https://mytokentest`.
     7. Select `Create` at the bottom.
-    8. While still in the Azure portal, select the `Settings` tab of your application, and open the `Properties` tab.
+    8. Upon selecting **Register** the app is immediately created and you are taken to its resource page.
-    9. Find the `Application ID` (also known as Client ID) value and copy it.
-You need this value later to configure your application (for example, `1846943b-ad04-4808-aa13-4702d908b5c1`).
+    9. In the **Essentials** box, find the **Application (client) ID** and copy it.
+You need this value later to configure your application.
-    10. Under the section `Keys`, create a key to fill in the name field, select the duration of the key, and save the configuration (leave the value field empty).
-After you save, the value field should be filled automatically.
-Copy the generated value.
-This value is the client Secret.
+    10. Select **Certificates & secrets** from the navigation pane.
+On the **Client secrets (0)** tab, select **New client secret**.
+Enter a description for the secret and select an expiration (the default is fine).
+Select **Add** at the bottom. **Important** before leaving this page, copy the generated **Value** for your client secret- this cannot be viewed after leaving the page.
+This value is the client secret.
-    11. Select Microsoft Entra ID on the left side panel.
-Under `App Registrations`, find the `End points` tab.
-Copy the URL under `OATH 2.0 TOKEN ENDPOINT`, this URL is your STS URL.
+    11. Return to the [App registrations](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) blade for Microsoft Entra ID and find the **Endpoints** tab.
+Copy the URL under `OAuth 2.0 token endpoint`, this is your STS URL.

     ![Azure Portal App Registration End Point - STS URL](media/jdbc_aad_token.png)
-1. Sign in to your Azure SQL Server user database as a Microsoft Entra admin and use a T-SQL command, provision a contained database user for your application principal.
-For more information on how to create a Microsoft Entra admin and a contained database user, see the [Connecting to SQL Database or Azure Synapse Analytics By Using Microsoft Entra authentication](/azure/azure-sql/database/authentication-aad-overview).
+1. Connect to your database as a Microsoft Entra admin and use a T-SQL command to provision a contained database user for your application principal.
+For more information on how to create a Microsoft Entra admin and a contained database user, see the [Connecting by using Microsoft Entra authentication](/azure/azure-sql/database/authentication-aad-overview).

     ```sql
     CREATE USER [mytokentest] FROM EXTERNAL PROVIDER